 Encoding Facsimiles

-The metadata for the facsimiles for each volume is contained within a separate file in the volume's data directory (e.g. the facsimile file for volume 1 is located in
+The metadata for the facsimiles for each volume is contained within

-).
+data/volumes/vol01/vol1_facs.xml).
 The facsimile file for each volumes contains information about various pagination schemes as well as pointing to the facsimile image file in SFU's Islandora collection.
 This information was originally compiled from a spreadsheet and should be edited with caution to avoid breaking any links to the page images.

-The facsimile element contains all of the information about the pages with a corresp pointing to the Islandora collection landing page:
+of the information about the pages with a

 <facsimile corresp="islandora:4593">